 Best for: Increasing brand awareness, providing product and service education, and generating sales

-Flyers can be a good way for businesses to promote upcoming events and timely news.
-It’s one of the most versatile marketing materials in that there is ample space to provide information (unlike business cards and small postcards), and they are frequently used for both direct-to-consumer and business-to-business (B2B) purposes.
+Flyers can be a good way to promote upcoming events and timely news.
+They’re one of the most versatile marketing materials for businesses in that there is ample space to provide information (unlike business cards and small postcards).
+They are frequently used for both direct-to-consumer (D2C) and business-to-business (B2B) purposes.

 When deciding whether flyers are right for your business, consider how you will distribute them.
 For example, will the flyer be handed out on the streets, posted on public bulletin boards, or left at checkout for recent customers?
 For more ideas, check out these 20 business flyer templates you can use to showcase your next event or promote your services.

 18. Brochures to Present Your Brand or Menu

 Best for: Showcasing a brand or menu in greater detail long after the initial sales call or initial visit

 Brochures are also among the most versatile marketing materials for providing information about your business in general or showcasing product or service menus.
 They can be sent via direct mail, displayed inside your business, distributed at the point of sale, handed out at networking events or trade shows, placed in display signage, and more.
 Check out these brochure examples for inspiration.